transifex/transifex-live-wordpress/readme.txt

 * Simple installation of Transifex Live.
 * Automatically identify new or changed content on your site.
 * Translate your website in context.
-* Easily set unique language or region-specific URLs.
+* Easily set unique language or region-specific URLs either by subdomain or subdirectory.
+* Integrated language picker
 * Add hreflang tags to your pages and tell search engines what language a page is in.
+* Supports using a prerendered server for SEO purposes

 Learn more about the [Transifex Live Translation Plugin](https://www.transifex.com/integrations/wordpress-multilingual-plugin/?utm_source=wp-directory&utm_campaign=int-wp).